EV/EBITDA (Enterprise Value to EBITDA) in Energy & Oil & Gas

 Example Energy & Oil & Gas Companies to Analyze

-Use the Equiscale Screener โ to filter energy & oil & gas stocks by ev/ebitda and other metrics.
+Filter energy & oil & gas stocks by ev/ebitda and other metrics:

 Key Takeaways

-- EV/EBITDA (Enterprise Value to EBITDA) in energy & oil & gas should be compared against sector peers, not the market average.
+- EV/EBITDA (Enterprise Value to EBITDA) in energy & oil & gas should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 - Sector characteristics: Commodity-linked, government-regulated pricing, high capex, cyclical earnings tied to crude prices.